lsap/lcss/text/news/leechcraft-0.6.70-is-released.md

 The core of the [Poshuku](/plugins-poshuku) module has got an SSL badge notifying about the security of the current connection, whether the connection is fully secure, or some elements were loaded via unencrypted connection, or there were some SSL errors.
-Teh corresponding dialog allows viewing the certificates chain:
+The corresponding dialog allows viewing the certificates chain:

 `{ "name": "poshuku_certs1.png", "align": "inline", "title": "", "thumb": "medium" }`{.img}